patroni/patroni/docs/SETTINGS.rst

   - Q: It is possible to run Patroni and PostgreSQL only on two nodes?

     A: Yes, on the third node you can run ``patroni_raft_controller`` (without Patroni and PostgreSQL).
-In such setup one can temporary loose one node without affecting the primary.
+In such a setup, one can temporarily lose one node without affecting the primary.

 .. _postgresql_settings: